Top

 What Are My Rights as a Non-Custodial Parent in Austin?

-As a non-custodial parent, you have the right to regular visitation under Texas law, typically following the Standard Possession Order or another court-approved schedule.
-The aim is to allow meaningful involvement with your child's upbringing unless specific factors necessitate restrictions.
-Courts consider factors like your relationship with the child, willingness to uphold responsibilities, and any history of legal issues.
-The Melissa M Williams team helps you understand these rights and advocate effectively in court, ensuring your voice is heard.
+As a non-custodial parent, you have the right to regular visitation under Texas law, usually through the Standard Possession Order or another court-approved schedule.
+Courts consider your relationship with your child, commitment to responsibilities, and any personal history that could affect visits.
+The Melissa M Williams team ensures you fully understand these rights and stands with you to represent your case before the court.

 How Does Austin Law Determine the Best Interest of a Child?